kptdev/kpt/CONTRIBUTING.md

 ## Contributing large features

-Larger features and all the features that affect the interface (CLI or API) of kpt need to have a reviewed and merged design document.
+Larger features and all the features that affect the interface (CLI or API) of kpt components need to have a reviewed and merged design document.
 It is OK to start with a prototype in your private fork but if you intend for your feature to be shipped in kpt please create a design document with this [design template](/docs/design-docs/00-template.md).

 You should create a copy of the template and submit a PR for comments and